x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/manage-mail-flow-rules.md

 ### Import or export a mail flow rule collection
 <a name="import"> </a>

-You must use the Exchange Management Shell to import or export a mail flow rule collection.
+You must use Exchange Online PowerShell to import or export a mail flow rule collection.
 For information about how to import a mail flow rule collection from an XML file, see [Import-TransportRuleCollection](https://technet.microsoft.com/library/880b3124-76c5-4212-a8b9-8f4523f8cbe6.aspx).
 For information about how to export a mail flow rule collection to an XML file, see [Export-TransportRuleCollection](https://technet.microsoft.com/library/bfdb6ced-cd81-49f1-a929-4d76dbaf5590.aspx).

 ## Need more help?